MalteHoel/local_subtraction_paper_code/README.md

   The Local Subtraction Approach has been implemented into the DUNEuro toolbox, an open-source C++ toolbox for neuroscience applications based on the DUNE framework.
   (See Schrader et. al., "DUNEuro—A software toolbox for forward modeling in bioelectromagnetism", 2021, DOI: 10.1371/journal.pone.0252431, for an introduction to DUNEuro.)

   To run the validation scripts, you need an installation of DUNEuro.
 To this end, the duneuro_installation folder contains a clone script that selects compatible versions of the necessary DUNE- and DUNEuro modules.
 We refer to the file duneuro_installation/installation.txt for a detailed description of the installation process.

+  Alternatively, we have prepared a Docker image that contains the compiled DUNEuro library and the data and scripts needed to reproduce the results from the paper.
+If you have
+  Docker installed, you can pull this image via

+  docker pull registry.dune-project.org/duneuro/duneuro/local_subtraction_sisc_code_ubuntu:24.04

+  Note that this image is based on Ubuntu 24.04.

 2) multilayer_sphere_validation_study